 2013

-The layout in the garage stayed substantially the same.
-We installed a glass garage door to let in more light but keep in the heat for better working conditions.
-Behind the scenes, we were expanding into the house.
+The layout in the garage stayed substantially the same, but we installed a glass garage door for better working conditions.
+The glass allowed Geoff to work with more light but keep the heat.
+Behind the scenes, we were expanding inside the house.
 We commandeered one guest room for a shipping center & office and stored inventory in our dining room.

 2014